thanos-io/thanos/docs/components/query.md

 ### Concurrent Selects

 Thanos Querier has the ability to perform concurrent select request per query.
 It dissects given PromQL statement and executes selectors concurrently against the discovered StoreAPIs.
-The maximum number of concurrent requests are being made per query is controller by `query.max-concurrent-select` flag.
+The maximum number of concurrent requests are being made per query is controlled by `query.max-concurrent-select` flag.
 Keep in mind that the maximum number of concurrent queries that are handled by querier is controlled by `query.max-concurrent`.
 Please consider implications of combined value while tuning the querier.

 ### Store filtering